Best Things to Do in Sofia, Bulgaria: 5 Top Attractions & Places to Visit

 Rila Monastery

-The story of Rila Monastery begins with a 10th-century Bulgarian monk, St. Ivan of Rila, who first settled the area in a bid to renounce his material possessions and live as hermit.
+The story of Rila Monastery begins with a 10th-century Bulgarian monk, St. Ivan of Rila, who first settled in the area in a bid to renounce his material possessions and live as a hermit.
+Over the years, his eremitic lifestyle attracted students from far and wide who began to build the monastery as their study and living quarters.

 Although the oldest buildings of Rila Monastery, including the Tower of Hrelja, date back to the 14th century, the most famous building in the complex is its 19th-century church.
+Featuring five domes, medieval icons, and Ottoman-inspired porticos, this church, set against a misty mountain backdrop, will undoubtedly leave you in awe.

 Getting to Rila Monastery: For such a famous attraction, there’s a surprising lack of public transportation options to Rila Monastery.
-One bus per day leaves to the monastery at 10:20 Ovcha Kupel Bus Station near Slavia Park.
+One bus per day leaves for the monastery at 10:20 Ovcha Kupel Bus Station near Slavia Park.
 Far easier, quicker, and more convenient is to rent a car in Sofia and drive yourself or hop on a Rila Monastery Day Tour.

-Where to stay in Sofia: The best hotels for sightseeing
+Where to stay in Sofia for sightseeing

 Despite being one of the largest capital cities in Eastern Europe, choosing where to stay in Sofia is relatively easy.
-Many of the top points in interest in Sofia hover in & around the city centre, making it the best area for most travellers.
-Start your search with these top-rated Sofia hotels…
+Many of the top points in interest in Sofia hover in & around the city centre, making it the best area for travellers.
+Start your search with these top-rated hotels…

 • Central Point Boutique Hotel: One of the most budget-friendly options in Centrum, this popular hotel offers spacious rooms with a unique and funky design.
 Surprising for its price point, guests here get free access to an on-site spa with a hot tub & sauna.